RicZhou-MS/Text2SQL/README.md

 ## Run Application
 1. Run command `streamlit run Chat_to_SQL.py`, it will start browser and access corresponding url automatically.

-**NOTE**: Streamlit by default is locally access only, you can refer to articles on internet if you want to publish streamlit to Azure app service or other hostings.
+**NOTE**: Streamlit by default is locally access only, you can search and refer to articles on internet if you want to publish streamlit to Azure app service or other hostings.